Written by Dr. Ian Shuman

 Once placed and laminated, the ribbon will disappear into the tooth (Figure 44).

 Once completed, a few pieces of the flaked material had to be removed, but the Luxatemp captured beautiful and precise anatomy of the area (Figure 45).A mosquito diamond was then used to open the interproximal areas to enable cleaning (Figure 46).

 This is an image of a bridge with a void (Figure 47).
 A fistula is present which is why the tooth was fractured, non-restorable and had to be extracted.
 The provisional can be seen prior to extracting the tooth.

 The bridge is tried in to ensure proper fit and patient comfort, and at this time the occlusion can also be evaluated as well as the anatomy, and any additions or changes can be made to the composite.
-Since LuxaCrown and/or Luxatemp cannot be added to itself, a flowable material is used in order to adhere to the surface.
+A flowable material is used in order to adhere to the surface.
 There is virtually no comparison to time spent using methyl methacrylate versus LuxaCrown and a flowable material.
 As opposed to mixing a monomer, polymer, and hot water, the user simply injects LuxaFlow material and cures it with light.